lymanmcbride/theaterCMS/README.md

 # Theater Vertigo CMS Project
 4/19-30/2021
 ## Introduction
 The Theater Vertigo CMS Project was a two week sprint where my team was tasked with building out a section of a new website for a theater in Portland.
-We were assigned to a specific portion of the website and tasked to build out CRUD functionality, set up permissions and roles, and style the front end.
+We were assigned to a specific portion of the website and tasked to build CRUD functionality, set up permissions and roles, and style the front end.

 Over the two week period we utilized Agile/Scrum methodologies for team and project management, git version control, and AzureDevOps as our PM medium.